vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     Open the **C:\\LabFiles\\CreateDataLoader.sql** script in SQL Server Management Studio.

 10. Connect to your Azure SQL Data Warehouse using the server name that you copied from the Azure portal.
-Change your authenication method to SQL Server Authentication and use the **demouser** account and password **Demo\@pass123**.
+Change your authentication method to SQL Server Authentication and use the **demouser** account and password **Demo\@pass123**.

     ![The Connect to Server dialog box displays.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image41.png "Connect to Server")

-    >**NOTE**: By default, SQL Server Management Studio will attempt to connect you to the local SQL Server instance called SQLCohoDW.
+    >**Note**: By default, SQL Server Management Studio will attempt to connect you to the local SQL Server instance called SQLCohoDW.
 You must connect to the Azure SQL Data Warehouse which is the server name that you copied from the Azure portal in a previous step.

 11. Verify you are connected to the **master** database.